CSGuides/grad-school-application-guide/applying.md

 <span class="highlight">Once you’ve decided to apply to graduate school, the next step is
 to identify which programs to target and prepare your application materials.</span>

-In this section, we’ll cover two key parts of the process:
+In this section, we’ll cover key parts of the process:

 1. **Identifying Schools:** how to choose which graduate programs to apply to, including strategies for balancing “reach,” “target,” and “safety” schools.